nutta-git/single-amd-gpu-passthrough/README.md

 We will be using some of the components from risingprismtv/single-gpu-passthrough guide; however, simplified it for plasma-wayland

 # Prerequisite
-- OS : Arch linux
+- OS : arch linux
-- Knl: Linux-zen
-- DE : Plasma-wayland (only)
+- DE : plasma-wayland (only)
-- DM : Lightdm
+- DM : lightdm
-- dGPU: Rdna2
+- dGPU: rdna2
-- CPU: Intel
+- CPU: intel
 - VT-d and VT-x capable motherboard

 # Part -1 : Motherboard Bios